FeixLiu/A-Bora-Dataset-for-Machine-Translation/readme.md

 - TGT target language (default Spanish)

 The result is stored in ```./PBSMT/moses_train_bora-es```.
-#### Unsupervised Neural Machine Translation Model:
+#### (2) Unsupervised Neural Machine Translation Model:
 1. Go to the root path of the project:
 2. Download the code for Unsupervised Neural Machine Translation Model:
 ```shell
 git clone https://github.com/artetxem/undreamt.git
 ```
-3. Train the neural matchine translation model:
-This script may take 5 days to run.
+3. Train the neural matchine translation model: this script may take 5 days to run.
 ```shell
 cd undreamt
 mkdir dumped